kennethgring/40kBattleSim/README.md

 *If no such data is saved, then this class is completely unnecessary.*

-## `class Entry<UnitType>`
+## `class Entry<Unit>`

-Represents a UnitType in the database.
+Represents a Unit in the database.
-Contains the UnitType object, the UserId of its owner, and its primary key.
+Contains the Unit object, the UserId of its owner, and its primary key.

-*Or maybe we should add these extra fields to the UnitType classes...*
+*Or maybe we should add these extra fields to the Unit classes...*